This article focuses on workflows. You can start to create and monitor all your workflows from the Automations area.

 For more information, view the webinar "The electronic signature in employment law (GERMAN only)."

 We provide an audit trail for electronic signatures in collaboration with our partner SignatureIT.
 This trail is an automatically generated document with all electronic verification data created throughout the digital signing process.
 The audit trail serves as evidence of a document's integrity (e.g. in court proceedings) and contains the following data:

 - Sender's name and email address

 - Unique identification (different for each file)

 - Browser used

-You can download individual audit trails by navigating to the overview page for e-signatures from the dashboard.
-Click on the three dots next to the document whose audit trail you wish to access.
+You can download individual audit trails by navigating to the overview page for electronic signatures on the dashboard.
+Click the three dots next to the document whose audit trail you wish to access.